Minsara Kanna: Plot

 Kasi slowly becomes Indira's trustworthy person and is elevated to be appointed as the factory manager.
 Indira starts respecting him.
 Ishwarya once appoints a man to work in the factory and Indira throws him out, reprimanding Ishwarya.
 As part of the plan, Kasi and Priya do a romantic dance infuriating Indira who fires them both.
 Before leaving, Kasi makes Indira to realise the importance of men and women being together and how the society wrongly see single women, even if they are clean.
 Indira thinks about it and plans to arrange Ishwarya's wedding with Ashok.
 An overwhelmed Ashok runs to meet Ishwarya but is shocked to see her with Kasi aka Kannan instead.
 Considering Ashok as her best friend, Ishwarya tells Ashok about herself and Kannan.
 Kannan hails from a rich family and is from Germany as well.
 He gets acquainted with Ishwarya and they fall in love.
 Ishwarya tries to commit suicide as she cannot live without Kannan nor live with him.
 When asked, she reveals about Indira Devi and her lover Indra Kumar.

 Indira worked as a tailor and lived in a hut with Ishwarya.
 Once, the hut catches fire and Indira, is unable to leave the hut as she becomes naked after her clothes catch fire.
 When men refuse to leave the premises due to them putting out fire, Indira gets trapped and her face is scarred due to the fire.
 She is recused and is refused by her lover who marries another woman, revealing that Indra Kumar only loved her beauty.
 Indira gets a great dislike for males after these incident and witnessing Ishwarya begging for food and shunned by men.
 She starts a feminist movement with her tailoring business and grows big in business.
 Ishwarya says that her sister would never approve her relationship and she too cannot oppose her sister.
 The family then plan to change Indira's mind.
 Ashok, having learnt of Kannan-Ishwarya true love, sacrifices his love, wishing them luck.

 Things take a turn when a woman, whose photo Devanathan had used to fool Indira as his deceased wife, is spotted by Indira.
 Kannan's plans are revealed and the group is arrested.
 Indira learns of Ishwarya's love and forces her marriage with Ashok.
 A fight between the Kannan, Krishna, Devanathan with Vedachalam's henchmen ensues.
 Indira threatens Ishwarya with her life, and Ishwarya locks herself in a room.
 Kannan gives up after Devanathan accuses Ishwarya of struggling between her love for Indira and Kannan.
 Ishwarya then tries to commit suicide.
 Kannan sings the love song, 'Unn Per Solla Aasai Thaan', prompting Ishwarya to come running towards Kannan, pushing Indira aside.
 Indira, disappointed, tries to commit suicide but Kannan saves her.
 He leaves Ishwarya with Indira.
 Learning of the true love between them, Indira goes to Germany with Ishwarya, ahead of Kannan's family and waits for them.
 Indra Kumar and Indira unite.
-Kannan and Ishwarya reunite as well, and all is well.
+Kannan and Ishwarya reunite as well.